OfficeDev/custom-functions/addins/cfsample3/README.md

 # Purpose
-This add-in is used to test an add-in uses a single, shared, runtime for its components.
+This add-in is used to test a single, shared, runtime for its components.
 The add-in contains:
 - A ShowTaskpane button
 - A UI-less ribbon button handler